SBHMPLS/SBHMPLS/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 연락 방법 ...
 Hellow
-- I'm interted in money.
+- comuter, listen music, movies.
-- I want to know everything.
+- I'm interested in knowldege(ETC.)
 - I'm not yet ready to perform anytings.
 Teach me so many Things.
 - yaho6582@gmail.com
 <!---